Corvimae/Livesplit.Multiblitz/README.md

-## LiveSplit.Counter
+## LiveSplit.Multiblitz
-A Simple counter component for LiveSplit.
+Livesplit component for reporting to a nodecg-multiblitz instance.

 ## Packages / Requirements